-- (g) Financial assets and financial liabilities: - (i) Initial measurement and classification:
+- (f) Financial assets and financial liabilities: - (i) Initial measurement and classification:

-Financial assets and financial liabilities at FVTPL are initially recognized on the trade date, at fair value, with transaction costs recognized in the statement of comprehensive income (loss).
+Financial assets and financial liabilities at fair value through profit or loss ("FVTPL") are initially recognized on the trade date, at fair value, with transaction costs recognized in the statement of comprehensive income (loss).
 Other financial assets and financial liabilities are recognized on the date on which they are originated at fair value.